Rendxx/Customized-Information-Box/README.md

 #API
     $$.info(ele, hideOnClick, bgColor, opts, onHide)

-Create and show a customized infomation box in the center of screen.
+Create and show a customized information box in the center of screen.
  Short cut of **$$.info.show(...)**

 ######  &nbsp;